Framework Laptop 13 (2025) Laptop Review

 None

-Like previous models, the Framework Laptop 13 (2025) doesn't come with any pre-installed apps other than the default Windows 11 apps.
-Some pre-built versions have Windows 11 Pro installed, and the DIY edition lets you choose between Windows 11 Home or Pro.
+Like previous models, the Framework Laptop 13 (2025) doesn't come with any preinstalled apps beyond the default Windows 11 apps.
+Some pre-built versions include Windows 11 Pro, and the DIY edition lets you choose between Windows 11 Home and Pro.
 You can also skip the OS configuration if you want to install Linux.

 Extra Features